zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 16: Pschism: Prep and build create a bash script to do the compiling for you.
 ---

-- check all these paths before attempting to run.
+- [ ] check all these paths before attempting to run.
-- type 'modules av' to get your modules.
+- [ ] type 'modules av' to get your modules.

+- [ ] This file should hold your modules to load.
 ```bash
 vim /modeling/pschism/Test_ICM_ChesBay/load_modules_aws_intel.sh
 ```